Skip to content

 Disabled Facilities Grants are awarded to enable applicants to have access to and around their homes, or to use essential facilities within the home to enable them to live safely and independently.
 Mandatory Disabled Facilities Grants can only be given for the purposes set out in the Act.
 Detailed guidance on what the council deems to be eligible works or not are set out in a separate document that is available to applicants or others upon request.
 This is maintained across the county as a common approach wherever possible.

-Ongoing maintenance and repair of adaptations and equipment provided under the grant will become the responsibility of the applicant or landlord as relevant.
+Ongoing maintenance and repair of adaptations and equipment, whether provided under a grant previously or not, is the responsibility of the applicant or landlord as relevant.

-Whilst it is recognised that a Disabled Facilities Grant is a mandatory grant, it is the Council’s intention where possible to investigate all housing options that might meet the needs of the applicant in the most cost effective and suitable way before awarding a Disabled Facilities Grant.
+Whilst it is recognised that a Disabled Facilities Grant is a mandatory grant, a move to a more suitable property may meet the needs of the applicant in a more appropriate way.
 This could include moving to a more suitable and/or adapted accommodation that may be available to the applicant.

-The council/appointed agent will endeavour to determine all valid applications within 2 weeks of receipt unless further information is required to enable that decision.
-Where additional information or other factors necessitate further investigation of options the council will determine the application at the earliest opportunity within the statutory timescale of 6 months.
+The council/appointed agent will endeavour but cannot guarantee to determine complete applications and provide the relevant adaptations work within recognised national guidance timescales.
+In any event the council will determine a complete and valid direct application at the earliest opportunity within the statutory timescale of 6 months.

 Conditions

-- the applicant (relevant person(s)) is in receipt of one or more of the following means tested benefits; -Housing Benefit, Income Support, Guaranteed Pension Credit, Income-based Employment Support Allowance (ESA), Income-based Job Seekers Allowance (JSA), Working/Child Tax Credit where income is less than set threshold, Universal Credit
+1. the applicant (relevant person(s)) is in receipt of one or more of the following means tested benefits; Housing Benefit, Income Support, Guaranteed Pension Credit, Income-based Employment Support Allowance (ESA), Income-based Job Seekers Allowance (JSA), Working/Child Tax Credit where income is less than set threshold, Universal Credit

-- The council will use its powers to place a local land charge against the property where the Mandatory Disabled Facilities Grant exceeds £5000.
+• The council will use its powers to place a local land charge against the property and recover the amount, in line with current legislation and regulations.
+At time of adoption of this policy, this is where the Mandatory Disabled Facilities Grant exceeds £5000.
 The charge may be up to a maximum of £10,000 and repayment of the sum on charge is required where the adapted property is sold, transferred or otherwise disposed of within a 10 year period from completion of the work.
+Conditions for any land charge and repayment will be informed to any applicant or their representative.

-- whether the disposal is made to enable the recipient of the assistance to live with, or near, any person who is disabled or infirm and in need of care, which the recipient of the assistance is intending to provide, or who is intending to provide care of which the recipient of the assistance is in need of by reason of disability or infirmity,
+4. whether the disposal is made to enable the recipient of the assistance to live with, or near, any person who is disabled and in need of care, which the recipient of the assistance is intending to provide, or who is intending to provide care of which the recipient of the assistance is in need of by reason of disability,

 5.2.1 Discretionary Disabled Facilities Grant (Top Up)

-Where DFG works requested are in excess of £30,000 or considered to be unreasonable given the age, construction and/or condition of the property, alternatives to discretionary DFG funding including the following will normally be considered first;
+Where DFG works requested are in excess of the mandatory limit (currently £30,000) or considered to be unreasonable given the age, construction and/or condition of the property, alternatives to discretionary DFG funding including the following will normally be considered first;

-- Assistance to enable a move to alternative accommodation, with funding for adaptations to the new accommodation.
+3. Advising the applicant to move to alternative accommodation, with funding for adaptations to the new accommodation available if required.

 Subject to availability of funding the council may consider Discretionary Top Up for Disabled Facilities Grant.
 Where Discretionary Top Up for Disabled Facilities Grant is considered appropriate the discretionary assistance will not normally exceed £30,000.
-The cost of works funded above £30k will be will be registered as a Local Land Charge and repayable to the Council in full on the sale transfer or disposal of the property for owner-occupied properties.
+The cost of works funded above the mandatory grant limit will be registered as a Local Land Charge and repayable to the Council in full on the sale transfer or disposal of the property for owner-occupied properties.
 For rented properties there will be a condition that the landlord agrees to let the property to persons requiring the adaptation for their lifetime unless breach of tenancy contract occurs that results in re-possession or the disabled tenant moves to meet changed needs.

 £30,000 (once only)